magnars/confair/README.md

 ### `(confair.config/mask-config config)`

-Replaces a configuration map with a `confair.config.MaskedConfig` map-like object, that will mask secrets keys when printed.
+Replaces a configuration map with a `confair.config.MaskedConfig` map-like object, that will mask secret keys when printed.

 ```clj
 (def config (-> (config/from-env "MY_CONFIG")